 Health benefits of cauliflower

-By now, you know that cauliflower is truly one magic vegetable than can be substituted in so many creative ways to reduce carbs, whether it’s Cauliflower Rice, Cauliflower Crust Pizza, Cauliflower Mashed Potatoes or Cauliflower Waffles.
+By now, you know that cauliflower is truly one magic vegetable than can be substituted in so many creative ways to reduce carbs, whether it’s Cauliflower Rice, Cauliflower Crust Pizza, Cauliflower Mashed Potatoes or even Cauliflower Mac and Cheese!

 It’s a great swap if you’re looking for more fibrous foods with low calories.
 In fact, it only has 25 calories per cup, but 3 grams of fiber and with all kinds of nutrients and vitamins!
 Add to that the fact that cauliflower is like 90% water, and you can see why it can actually help with weight loss.